yousef-awad/copilot-more/README.md

 ### Traffic Logging

-To enable logging, set the `RECORD_TRAFFIC` environment variable:
+To enable logging, set the `RECORD_TRAFFIC` environment variable to `true`:

 ```bash
 RECORD_TRAFFIC=true REFRESH_TOKEN=gho_xxxx poetry run uvicorn copilot_more.server:app --port 15432
 ```

+Alternatively, you can add `RECORD_TRAFFIC=true` to your `.env` file.

 All traffic will be logged to files in the current directory with the naming pattern: copilot_traffic_YYYYMMDD_HHMMSS.mitm

 Attach this file when reporting issues.

-Note: the Authorization header has ben redacted.
-So the refresh token won't be leaked.
+Note: the Authorization header has been redacted, so the refresh token won't be leaked.

 ## 🤔 Limitation